Jungle Book is alive

 2. Pench National Park is a place for lot more than Tigers

 Of course I will agree that anyone’s idea of stepping into a Tiger Reserve in India is to see the beautiful, majestic Big Cat.
 Central India is THE PLACE for sure.
 Being the Apex Predator in these jungles, Tigers are the confident creatures.
 I did see two cubs age 17 months sleeping with no care in the grass during my safari.
-My photographic opportunities to capture these two siblings were poor, nevertheless seeing these gorgeous animals was absolutely thrilling.
+My photography was not great but I managed to capture the mom with two cubs.

 However there is a lot more to see at the park.
 Beautiful forest to diverse bird life to range of mammals to commonly found Peacocks and Wild Pigs are wondrous.
 Indian Rollers, Indian Fly Catchers flying across are a birder’s dream.
 The mighty Pench river that dries up in the scorching heat of Indian summer is a gigantic beauty that provides an oasis for thirsty animals including a cooling spa for the Big Cat.